Chulumanco/WeatherRestApi/README.md

 git clone https://github.com/Chulumanco/WeatherRestApi.git
 Running the Application
 To run the application locally, follow these steps:
+Go To appsettings and change the connectionstring tou your local machine

 Navigate to the project directory: bash